-The earthworm scientific name is Lumbricina.
+The scientific name for Earthworms is Lumbricina.

 Morphology of Earthworm